 CT abdomen scan: During an abdominal CT scan, a technologist will capture images of the organs of the digestive tract, such as the intestines, colon, liver, spleen and appendix.
 A doctor might order an abdomen scan to detect abscesses in the area, to discover internal bleeding or to identify and diagnose tumors, such as those in the colon.

-Head CT: A doctor might order a head CT for a patient who is experiencing unexplained headaches or dizziness.
+Head or Brain CT: A doctor might order a head or Brain CT for a patient who is experiencing unexplained headaches or dizziness.
 The procedure can also help diagnose brain tumors or strokes.
-A head CT captures images of the brain and other areas of the head, such as the sinuses.
+A head or Brain CT captures images of the brain and other areas of the head, such as the sinuses.
 Patients with ongoing sinus issues might benefit from a head CT to determine if there is ongoing inflammation in the area.

 CT scan chest/lungs: A CT scan of the chest can provide a doctor with detailed images of a person’s lungs.
 Doctors might order the scan if a patient complains of having trouble breathing or of having chest pain.
 The images can help doctors diagnose conditions such as lung cancer, pneumonia, tuberculosis or excess fluid in the lungs.

 CT neck: A CT scan of the neck typically captures images of the area from the base of the skull to the top of the lungs.
 The scan can detect and diagnose tumors or masses in the neck, on the tongue, on the vocal cords or in the upper airway.
 A doctor can also detect growths or abnormalities on the thyroid gland or issues with the carotid artery using a neck CT scan.